zion-sati/fui-as/README.md

 EffinDom is early.
 The first release targets **desktop web apps**.
-Touch input is handled at the routing level, but mobile gesture recognition isn't polished yet and the demo layouts aren't designed for small screens.
+Touch input is handled at the routing level, but mobile gesture recognition isn't polished yet.
+The demo app was built for desktop screens — if you open it on a phone it will work but it won't look great.
 Desktop-first, web-native.

 **Bus factor: 1.** This is a solo project built at night and on weekends.
 See the license section below.